cPanelRicky/tech-ESP/README.md

 ### SSP

-You can enable SSP to run on script execution my declaring a bash environment variable called ssp before running the command for this script.
+You can enable SSP to run on script execution by declaring a Bash environment variable called ssp before running the command for this script.

 Configuration Option: ssp